-The services sector includes such activities as wholesale and retail trade, transportation and construction.
-Agriculture was mainly dominated by livestock keeping (beef and dairy), bee keeping, and agroforestry while industries and manufacturing include small-scale production of consumer goods.
+The services sector includes such activities as wholesale and retail trade.
+Agriculture is mainly dominated by Crop farming and livestock production while industries and manufacturing include production of consumer goods such as food processing furniture and textiles.

 Figure 1: Structure of the County Economy, 2013-2017